Igalia/phpreport/docs/user/tasks.rst

 * Template: create a template based on that task.

-* Description: the big text area on the right can be used to write a description of the task.

 * Collapse: the arrow icon in the top-right corner collapses the panel; it's useful to save vertical space when there are many tasks.

-Below the list of tasks in the central area, there are two more icons for *New task* and *Save changes*.
+Below the list of tasks in the central area, there are two additional buttons for *New task* and *Save changes*, for easy tab-navigation.
+There are another two quick-access buttons to the next and previous dates.

 Managing tasks
 ==============